neulab/prompt2model/prompt2model/dataset_generator/readme.md

 - **Setup API Key**:

-Set an API key as an environment variable:
+Set an API key as an environment variable.
+For instance, if using OpenAI:

 ```bash
 export OPENAI_API_KEY="<your-api-key>"